ansible/ansible/docs/docsite/rst/installation_guide/intro_installation.rst

     $ git pull --rebase

-Note: when updating ansible checkouts that are v2.2 and older, be sure to not only update the source tree, but also the "submodules" in git which point at Ansible's own modules.
+Note: when updating Ansible checkouts that are v2.2 and older, be sure to not only update the source tree, but also the "submodules" in git which point at Ansible's own modules.